yilongedwardchen/Recommendation-System/README.md

-# DSGA1004 - Big Data Final Project: Building A Collaborative-Filter Based Recommender System
+# A Collaborative-Filter Based Recommender System
 ### Overview
 The final project for DSGA1004 - Big Data involves building and evaluating a collaborative-filter based recommender system.
 The project involves working with a large-scale real-world dataset and applying the tools and techniques learned in the course.
 The work for this project was carried out between April and May 2023.